 - a few other business activities, as banking and insurance business.

 The requirements to successfully apply for a Foreign Business License are tough and typically out of reach.
-If the proposed business is not promoted by the BOI, the law requires, especially, that it
+The licensing procedure takes 4 to 12 months and the outcome is uncertain, as the criteria are broad.
+The law requires, especially, that it

 - could not be competently carried out by a majority Thai-owned company,

 - is not contrary to the country’s security and stability, good morals or public order,